Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

      soundfont_args=None,
      wait=False)

-# current_chord: the musicpy data structures you want to play by the sampler
+# current_chord: the musicpy data structures you want to play by the daw

 # channel_num: the index of channel used to play, 0-based, used when current_chord is note or chord type

-# bpm: the BPM (tempo) used to play, if not specified, the sampler will use its own default bpm
+# bpm: the BPM (tempo) used to play, if not specified, the daw will use its own default bpm

 # length: you can specify the whole length of the rendered audio in seconds (used in case of audio effects)